Vithika Sheru: Personal life

-She is married to actor Varun Sandesh.
+She is married to actor Varun Sandesh, her co-star in Paddanandi Premalo Mari (2015).

 Career

-Sheru started acting as a child artist at age 11, appearing in Telugu television series, and made her film debut at age 15 in the Kannada film Anthu Inthu Preethi Banthu.
+Sheru started acting as a child artist at age 11, appearing in Telugu television series and making her film debut at age 15 in the Kannada film Anthu Inthu Preethi Banthu.
 She stated that her Kannada debut happened by chance when she accompanied her aunt, who is a stylist, to the film sets where she was spotted and offered a role in the film.
 A remake of the Telugu film Aadavari Matalaku Ardhale Verule, she played the role that Swati Reddy played in the original, after which she appeared in another Kannada film Ullasa Utsaha.

 She then went on to work in Telugu cinema.
-During 2008 and 2009, she starred under the name Keerthi in a few low budget Telugu films like Preminchu Rojullo, Chalo 123 and My Name is Amrutha.
+During 2008 and 2009, she starred under the name Keerthi in a few low-budget Telugu films like Preminchu Rojullo, Chalo 123 and My Name is Amrutha.
 She later worked as a supporting actress in the films Jhummandi Naadam and Bheemili Kabaddi Jattu, before landing a lead role in the Telugu film Prema Ishq Kaadhal.
 She played the role of a college student in the film, for which she also did the complete costume styling.
-In 2014, she made her Tamil film debut with Uyir Mozhi, in which she played a visually challenged girl.
-To prepare for the role, she said, she had to learn Braille and was blindfolded for many days.
+In 2014, she made her Tamil film debut with the unreleased film Uyir Mozhi, in which she played a visually challenged girl.
+To prepare for the role, she said, she had to learn braille and was blindfolded for many days.

 In 2015, she appeared as a lead in Paddanandi Premalo Mari directed by debutant Mahesh Upputuri.
 She played Shravani, a girl "who is both traditional and modern and changes her attitude depending on situations", and also designed her own costumes for the film.
 She has completed her second Tamil film Mahabalipuram.
 She also shot for a Tamil film titled Vedikkai along with Vidharth.

-She has been the brand ambassador for brands like RK's Grand Mall, Bhargavi Fashions, Bhima Jewellery & Tasyaah.
+For companies including RK's Grand Mall, Bhargavi Fashions, Bhima Jewellery, and Tasyah, she has served as a brand ambassador.

+Vithika Sheru is also a Content Creator Known for her unique content on her YouTube channel, which boasts 730,000 subscribes.
+Her channel showcases diverse content, captivating audiences with her creativity and originality.